 Although Formal Recruitment is not a guaranteed process, our campus typically has a high placement rate.
-In 2018 fall recruitment 1% of women did not receive an invitation to membership through the process.
-There are also 7% of women who choose to withdraw themselves from the process because they do not believe sorority membership is a good fit or they are not happy with their options.
+In 2019 Primary Recruitment 2% of women did not receive an invitation to membership through the process.
+There are also 15% of women who choose to withdraw themselves from the process because they do not believe sorority membership is a good fit or they are not happy with their options.

 What happens if I decide to withdraw during Recruitment?